 Programs, files and settings will then be migrated automatically to Windows 10 and after upgrading you can directly logon to Windows 10 and start Outlook with all its files and settings in place; just like you left it in Windows 7 or Windows 8.

 Nevertheless, it is still good practice to make a proper backup (not just of Outlook, but preferably your entire computer) and write down your account settings before starting the upgrade process.
 In these cases it really is better to be safe than sorry.

 When doing an in-place upgrade, it will automatically run the Windows 10 Upgrade Assistant.
 This tool will indicate which drivers and applications you need to uninstall or update before or after the installation process.
 This will increase the speed of the upgrade, its chance of success and decrease the chance of ending up with broken applications or other troubleshooting requirements.

 A common application that you’ll need to uninstall on Windows 7 is Microsoft Security Essentials.
-There is no need to install this afterwards as Windows 10 has the features of Microsoft Security Essentials built-in in the form of Windows Defender.
+There is no need to install this afterwards as Windows 10 has the features of Microsoft Security Essentials built-in in the form of Windows Security (which replaced Windows Defender).

-If you did not format your PC before upgrading but did chose to do a clean install, you may also be able to find back your original Outlook data under:
+If you did not format your PC before upgrading but did choose to do a clean install, you may also be able to find back your original Outlook data under: